 I get from people relates to this question: “What does it mean to eat healthy?”
 Honestly, people’s perceptions of “healthy” with regards to eating habits, food choices, and behaviors are incredibly inconsistent, which explains why so many folks struggle with this.
 If you’re one of those people, then I want you to know that I hear you, truly.
 You want to make positive and lasting changes in the way you feed yourself, but it’s hard when the nutrition-related claims and labels out there are so confusing and always changing, like the Irish weather!
 Can you relate?

 20 years ago, I left the comfort and familiarity of my life within the borders of the Czech Republic to simply get out there and explore.
-After the seasons of growing up under communism, graduating from the Pedagogical college, and feeling like I’m always being restricted in all kinds of ways – I felt the urge to experience a true sense of freedom.
+After the seasons of growing up under communism, graduating from the Pedagogical college, and feeling like I’m always being restricted in all kinds of ways by the authority figures – I felt the urge to experience a true sense of freedom.
 The plan was to spend only one year abroad, but life has its own way, so I ended up living and starting from scratch in three different countries: England, Ireland, and Canada, with the latter being my base camp since 2009, as I like to call it.

 Now, I finally feel like the CEO of my own life and I looove what I do!
 I’m crystal clear on the important and non-negotiable, and I strive to make daily course corrections to make sure that I live in line with my deepest desires and values.
 As a woman, sister, daughter, niece, soul-mate…, I make it my daily business to proactively keep my physical, emotional, and spiritual tanks topped up, so that I can keep showing up as my best self and be there for those I care about the most.
-As a holistic nutritionist, I make it my daily business to help adventurous souls improve their nutrition and overall health, so they can keep in motion and be able to chase their dreams with as little physical and mental restrictions as possible.
+As a holistic nutritionist, I make it my daily business to help adventurous souls improve their nutrition and overall health, so that they can keep in motion and be able to chase their dreams with as little physical and mental restrictions as possible.

 I studied the Natural Nutrition Program at one of the first and leading holistic nutrition schools: the Canadian School of Natural Nutrition.
 As a CSNN graduate, I am qualified to provide individualized holistic recommendations of quality whole foods, lifestyle changes, and supplements to my clients.